ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     If finding the maximum rate proves too difficult to implement, we can reassess this approach

-The duplicated row should have the same simulant-specific attributes as the original, such as name and birth date, but different household-specific attributes such as address fields and relation to reference person.
-For simplicity, set "relation to reference person" equal to "Other relative" in the duplicated row.
+The duplicated row should have the same simulant-specific attributes as the original, such as name and birth date, but different household-specific attributes such as address fields and relationship to reference person.
+For simplicity, when the guardian's housing type is "Household," set "Relationship to reference person" equal to "Other relative" in the duplicated row.
+If the guardian lives in group quarters, the value of "Relationship to reference person" in the duplicated row should match that of the guardian (either “Institutionalized group quarters population” or “Noninstitutionalized group quarters population”).

 To create guardian-based duplicates, each duplicated simulant will be included in the final dataset twice, once at their address of residence and once at their